|Pregnancy food safety

 medical_services

-Call your clinician or local advice line if fever, chills, flu-like aches, vomiting, diarrhea, dehydration, or feeling seriously unwell after deli meat appears, or if the exposure involved a recalled food.
-If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.
+Call your clinician, midwife, or local advice line if you develop fever, chills, flu-like aches, vomiting, diarrhea, dehydration, severe cramps, or feel seriously unwell after a higher-caution deli-meat exposure.
+Also call if the food is recalled.
+If you feel well and there is no recall, the practical next step is to use the heated-meat rule next time.

 edit_note